THE PURPOSE OF THE LAW (Part 2)

 That is not the purpose of the law!

-The law is intended to show you God’s demands and standards of holiness, to expose your inherent inability to meet God’s demands and standards, and to condemn you for failing to meet God’s demands and standards, so that you may humbly cry out to God for mercy and wholly put your trust in the Saviour, Jesus Christ, who God has sent to save you.
+The law is intended to show you God’s demands and standards of holiness, to expose your inherent inability to meet God’s demands and standards, and to condemn you for failing to fulfill God’s demands and standards so that you may humbly cry out to God for mercy and wholly put your trust in the Saviour, Jesus Christ, who God has sent to save you.